Getty Images/iStockphoto

 8 key aspects of a mobile device security audit program

-To protect corporate data and prevent security incidents, IT must have a program in place to audit all of the devices in an organization.
+To protect corporate data and prevent security incidents, IT must have a program in place to audit the mobile endpoints that access business systems and data.

 What falls under the category of "mobile device" for auditing has evolved over the years.
-While smartphones and tablets might come to mind first, mobile device security audits today should encompass a broader landscape.
+While smartphones and tablets might come to mind first, mobile device security audits should also account for laptops, BYOD endpoints and other portable or network-connected devices that can access corporate resources.

 Why are mobile device security audits important?